Lately, I’ve had a few readers ask me, “What is Atkins 72?” Since

 return as many as 40 grams of carbohydrate to his diet, and stay hunger free while

-continuing to lose weight, provided he added them back slowly enough – in 5 to
+continuing to lose weight, provided he added those carbs back slowly enough – in 5 to

-smothered in whipped cream, and even an occasional Scotch before dinner.
+- and even an occasional Scotch before dinner

-It was revolutionary because it took that beginning 3-day
+It was revolutionary at the time because it took that initial 3-day

 What Makes Atkins 72 Different?